GimelStudio/Gimel-Studio/README.md

   * Integration with [Blender](https://blender.org) via the [Blender Gimel Studio addon](https://github.com/Correct-Syntax/Blender-Gimel-Studio-Addon)
   * Dark theme w/ wire curving
   * Rearrangable and resizable panels for the main UI
-  * Zoomable Image Viewport for viewing renders in real-time
+  * Zoomable Image Viewport for viewing rendered image result
   * Auto-renders as the Node Graph is edited (this is a setting that you can change if you so desire)

 **And More...**